Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

   // Add a label for referencing (use a name enclosed in angle brackets) )
 \
 There are multiple state transition that uses clue board, and those are done by using the top word of the clue board which gets detected by our CNN model.
-In some cases, there are some chances of robot missing the clue board, and failing to transition to the desired state.
-To avoid that from happening, we decided to have backup state transition conditions where it is possible.
-For example, the transition from "Dirt_Road" to "Narrow_Road" can be done either by detecting the clue board or by detecting the countour of the lake.
+In some states, there are chances of robot missing the clue board, and failing to transition to the desired state.
+To avoid that from happening, we decided to have backup state transition conditions if possible.
+For example, the transition from "Dirt_Road" to "Narrow_Road" can be transitioned either by detecting the clue board or by detecting the countour of the lake.
 This allowed

 == Controller GUI